pawannn-perera/HomeRate/README.md

 ## 🚀 How It Works

 ### Data Loading and Model Preparation:
--The pre-trained model, stored as best_model.pkl, is loaded using joblib.
+- The pre-trained model, stored as best_model.pkl, is loaded using joblib.

 ### User Input:
 - Users enter details about the house they wish to evaluate, including: